Mastering complex challenges of today’s world and achieving results requires a multidisciplinary approach.

 Academic partners with scientific know-how and laboratory resources as well as company allies with practical competence and a clear view on customer needs ensure that research projects are implemented with a holistic view and meet the requirements of the market.

-With Group sales of EUR 23 bn and a workforce of around 24,100 employees in 2015, OMV Aktiengesellschaft is one of Austria’s largest listed industrial companies.
-In Upstream, OMV focuses on three core regions – CEE (Romania, Austria), North Sea as well as Middle East and Africa – and selected development areas.
-2015 daily production stood at approximately 303 kboe/d.
+With Group sales of EUR 19 bn and a workforce of around 22,500 employees in 2016, OMV Aktiengesellschaft is one of Austria's largest listed industrial companies.

-In Downstream, OMV has an annual refining capacity of 17.8 mn tonnes and approximately 3,800 filling stations in 11 countries including Turkey as of end 2015.
+In Downstream, OMV has an annual refining capacity of 17.8 mn tonnes and more than 2,000 filling stations in 10 countries as of June 2017.
 OMV operates a gas pipeline network in Austria and gas storage facilities in Austria and Germany.
-In 2015, gas sales volumes amounted to around 110 TWh.
+In 2016, gas sales volumes amounted to around 109 TWh.

 Rohöl-Aufsuchungs Aktiengesellschaft (RAG) is Austria’s oldest oil and gas exploration and production company.
 One of its core business activities is energy storage.
 RAG has developed and operates its own storage facilities at Puchkirchen and Aigelsbrunn.
 A joint venture between RAG, Gazprom and Wingas operates the Haidach gas storage facility, and another, with Uniper, runs the 7Fields storage facility.
 Both facilities straddle the border between the provinces of Salzburg and Upper Austria.